Mostafa-khatab/ToDoList/README.md

 - ❗ Add **pagination** to the Todo List Get API
 - ❗ Add **Error handling** with HTTP status codes
 - ❗ Write **tests** for functionalities
-- ❗ Refactor to **n-layer architecture**

 ---

-✅ If you want to take on these tasks but need guidance, feel free to contact me, and we can work together.

 ---

-hashtag#dotnet hashtag#OOP hashtag#SOLID hashtag#DDD hashtag#SoftwareDevelopment hashtag#GitHub hashtag#SoftwareEngineering hashtag#Swagger hashtag#APIDevelopment